 Factors contributing to hypertension include heredity, obesity, excessive intake of salt, smoking and stress.
-Symptoms include dizziness, headaches and ringing in the ears.
+Symptoms can include dizziness, headaches and ringing in the ears.

 Hypertensive people are more likely to develop heart failure than those with normal blood pressure.
-As a result, the chances of having a stroke are four times greater and, if left untreated, hypertension lowers life expectancy due to the risks to the heart and the brain.
+As a result, the chances of having a stroke are four times greater and if left untreated, hypertension can reduce life expectancy as there are risks to the heart and brain.

-HAWTHORN (Crataegus monogyna) has been used in herbal medicine for centuries and is one of the best tonics for the heart and an excellent herbal remedy to treat disturbances of the circulatory system.
-It has a normalising effect by either stimulating or depressing the heart’s activity, gradually reducing elevated blood pressure.
-Hawthorn also prevents hardening of the arteries and assists with weak or feeble heart action.
+HAWTHORN (Crataegus monogyna) has been used in herbal medicine for centuries and not many people realise that it is one of the most beneficial tonics for the heart.
+It provides one of the best herbal remedies to treat disturbances of the circulatory system due to its normalising action, either stimulating or depressing the heart’s activity, gradually reducing elevated blood pressure.
+Hawthorn prevents hardening of the arteries and is excellent for feeble heart action.

 GARLIC (Allium sativum) is among the few herbs that have universal usage and recognition.
 Its daily use supports the body in ways that no other herb does.
 Its beneficial effect on blood circulation and heart action can bring relief for many complaints.
 It is excellent for high blood pressure and also helps counteract arteriosclerosis.
 A clove of garlic, preferably fresh, should be eaten three times a day— don’t forget to chew fresh parsley to take away any pungent odour!

 KNEIPP’S WATER TREADING is another excellent home remedy.
 Fill a large bowl with cold water, step into it and walk on the spot.
 Start with thirty steps, increasing up to sixty, and do this daily.
 A similar effect can be achieved by walking barefoot in the dew-covered grass early in the morning!